Falagard/centauri-game-engine/README.md

 `haxelib dev hxbt hxbt`

-box2d is a 2d physics library
+box2d is a 2d physics library used for ray-casting for line of sight, collisions, etc.

 `haxelib dev box2d box2d`

-castle is a structured static database
+castle is a structured static database used as a way to read game data.

 `haxelib dev castle castle`

-actuate a is a tweening library
+tweenx a is a tweening library, which is used for juicy transitions.

-`haxelib dev actuate actuate`
+`haxelib dev tweenx tweenx`

 ## CastleDB